Vaginal ring

 Vaginal rings (also known as intravaginal rings, or V-Rings) are polymeric drug delivery devices designed to provide controlled release of drugs for intravaginal administration over extended periods of time.
-The ring is inserted into the vagina and provides contraception protection.
+The ring is inserted into the vagina to provide contraception, HIV prophylaxis, or hormonal management depending on the specific product and the medicines it contains.
 Vaginal rings come in one size that fits most people.

 Types

-Several vaginal ring products are currently available, including:
+Several vaginal ring products are available, including: